 The following example will demonstrate how to fetch a remote branch and update your local working state to the remote contents.
-In this example, lets assume there is a central repo origin which the local repository has been cloned from using the
+In this example, let us assume there is a central repo origin from which the local repository has been cloned from using the

 git clone command.
 Let us also assume an additional remote repository named coworkers_repo that contains a feature_branch which we will configure and fetch.
 With these assumptions set let us continue the example.